A Kernel Space-based Multidimensional Sparse Model for Dynamic PET Image Denoising

 This paper is organized as follows.
-Section II describes the proposed neural KMDS-Net.
-We then present the simulation studies in Section III and experimental results on real patient data in Section IV to demonstrate the advantages of neural KMDS-Net over other state-of-the-art model-based and DL-based methods.
-Finally, discussions and conclusions are drawn in Section V and VI.
+Section \ref{sec:method} describes the proposed neural KMDS-Net.
+We then present the simulation studies in Section \ref{sec:sim} and experimental results on real patient data in Section \ref{sec:real} to demonstrate the advantages of neural KMDS-Net over other state-of-the-art model-based and DL-based methods.
+Finally, discussions and conclusions are drawn in Section \ref{sec:dis} and \ref{sec:con}.